Guyco070/HomEco-Final-project--React-Native-/README.md

 2. Chat with family partners.
 3. Send a WhatsApp message to one of the partners of the house.
 4. View a synchronized shopping list.
-5. Managing a synchronized shopping list (adding / removing / marking products, quantity management).
+5. Managing a synchronized shopping list (adding / removing / marking products, quantity management). :shopping_cart:
    Adding products to a shopping list using a barcode.
 (Including quantity increase) barcodes added from a data file of barcodes to a new firestore collection + menual uploads while using the upp + scraping with react-native-cheerio.
 6. View the to-do list.